redgeneLauren/HTMLcourse-sample/Content/NestingAndAttributes.facts.md

 - `Level 3`: The `<h1></h1>` and `<p></p>` are on the third level.
 These elements are`indented` below the opening tag `<body>`

-- Proper nesting, indentation and alignment should be observed in using HTML.